 A component of the A-F Accountability system is for the district and each campus to select 3 Community and Student Engagement (CaSE) choices which we will use to score ourselves.
 This document contains the selections and scoring criteria.

-Dear La Marque Elementary & La Marque Middle School Parents:
+Dear La Marque Middle School & Simms Elementary School Parents:

 In 1995 the Texas Legislature created the Public Education Grant (PEG) program (TEC Sec.
 29.201 - 12.205).
 This program permits parents of a student enrolled in a school on the PEG list to request that their student transfer to a school in another district or to a school within the district that

 is not on the PEG list.
 Campuses receiving an F rating in both the Student Achievement domain and the School Progress domain are placed on the PEG list.

 The Texas Education Agency released the list of PEG designated schools in December.
 La Marque Middle School and La Marque Elementary School are on the PEG list due to an F rating in both the Student Achievement and School Progress domains in the 2019 State Accountability System.